glytoucan/glytoucan/system/basic.md

 ./curlRegister.sh <GTC User ID> <GTC API Key> <sequence data>
 ```

-## Regarding multiple database to one user

-Please note that while GlyTouCan can support multiple users as a maintainer of one database, it cannot handle one user email acting as a maintainer of multiple databases.
-Due to this restriction, it is advisable to create a "service account" for your database in the case you need to register for multiple websites.

 ## New Submissions page (Aug 2019)

 If you login to the GlyTouCan [Entries](https://glytoucan.org/Users/structure) page, the data sent over command line can be confirmed.

 ## Registering Structures

-In order to store user-submitted data into the GlyTouCan RDF, authorization is required to authenticate the registrant.
+In order to store user-submitted data into the GlyTouCan RDF, an authorization check is required to authenticate the registrant.
 Instead of using a username and password, GlyTouCan generates a specific User ID and API key.
 The ID and key can be obtained via the [profile](https://glytoucan.org/Users/profile) page.

 ### Authentication Method

 Basic Authentication over HTTPS is used to transfer the user authentication information.
-This is not clear from the automatically generated documentation, as it is over a browser it prompts for a username and password.
-How basic authentication is handled depends upon the tool being used, for curl, the --user parameter is required.
+This is not clear from [documentation](https://api.glytoucan.org) (as it does not support basic authentication).
+If accessed directly over browser it will prompt for a username and password, if the user id and api key is supplied, the request will be processed.
+How basic authentication is handled depends upon the tool being used, for curl, it is the `--user` parameter.
 The following is a json example.

-### Example
+#### Example

 ```
 curl -X POST --header 'Content-Type: application/json' --header 'Accept: application/json' --user <GTC User ID>:<GTC API Key> -d '{ "sequence": "<sequence data>" }' 'https://api.glytoucan.org/glycan/register'